dwbewiahn/MemoryGame/README.md

 # Memory Card Game

-A simple memory card game developed in python
+A simple memory card game developed in python for praticing

 by Douglas Bewiahn